ranedk/tuts/rust/rusttuts/collections-5.md

 # String & Slices

+- `str` is immutable, stored in stack
+- `String` is stored in heap and is mutable.
+- you never interact with `str`, you will always get `&str` to code with
-Note: String `&String` get coerced to Slice `&str` by the compiler.
+- `&String` get coerced to Slice `&str` by the compiler
+- `String` and `str` are not coerced and are different types

 ```rust
 let mut s = String::from("foo");    // equivalent to let mut s = "foo".to_string()